 4. Devise a decompression zone and use it appropriately

-The decompression zone - that space which is located just inside your store entrance - may seem small and insignificant.
+The decompression zone - that space that is located just inside your store entrance - may seem small and insignificant.
 However, it has a specific purpose.

-On the one hand, there are those who argue that you should place products there.
-The argument goes: you need to maximise your selling space and grab the attention of your shoppers as soon as they enter.
+On the one hand, some argue that you should place products there.
+The argument goes: you need to maximize your selling space and grab the attention of your shoppers as soon as they enter.
 In that case, you’d want to include retail fixtures in this area on your floor plan.

 However, that argument breaks down as soon as you consider the ‘Butt-Brush’ factor, which we mentioned above.
 Also, as retail strategists, Rich Kizer and Georganne Bender point out since it’s the area where your customers refocus themselves before beginning to shop, they’re likely to miss any merchandise you place there.